mpsd/node-gpstracker/README.md

 Created this for private use on my own server.
 Feel free to use.
 Please let me know if you find bugs.

-Regarding License
-I don't even know if this is legal, if not just let me know.
+Regarding License: I don't even know if this is legal, if not just let me know.
 This code is MIT licensed.